revolutionchain/revo-ethers/README.md

     privkey,
     provider,
     {
-        filterDust: true, // optional, will default to true in a future release }
+        // optional, will default to true in a future release
+        filterDust: true,
+        // optional, disable remembering which UTXOs we consume
+        // so that we can avoid trying to spend them again while
+        // new transactions are in the mempool trying to spend them.
+        // having this enabled lets the library send multiple
+        // transactions per block.
+        disableConsumingUtxos: true,
+        // optional, specify inputs to ignore when creating transactions
+        // this list can be created from a serialized hex transaction via
+        // QtumWallet#getIdempotentNonce.inputs
+        ignoreInputs: [''],
+        // list of inputs to force, throws if unable to use them (eg they are already spent)
+        inputs: [''],
+        // hash of inputs, throws if a transaction does not re-use the exact same inputs
+        nonce: '',
+    }
 )
 // or create a random account and get the mnemonic